 You may also like: Can you grow carrots hydroponically

 How Fast do Mushrooms Grow?

-Depending on the size of the mushroom you plan on cultivating, as well as the unique conditions, small mushrooms can grow in around 1 day, while larger mushrooms will take between 3-4 days to reach maturity.
+Depending on the size and variety of mushroom you plan on cultivating, as well as the unique conditions, small mushrooms can grow in around 4-5 days, while larger mushrooms will take between 3-5 weeks to reach maturity.

-For your mushrooms to grow consistently the conditions need to be right, with the environment supplying steady moisture.
+For your mushrooms to grow consistently the conditions need to be right, the environment needs to be moist and humid.

 If this does not happen the growth of the mushrooms will be far slower, and they may never reach maturity before dying away.

 This is important if you plan to grow mushrooms in your house or garage.
 You need to provide a warm, damp area for the mushrooms to grow well.